Tlaxcala Mexico: Best Things to Do and Explore

 In this blog post, I’ll take you on a journey to explore the best things to do and see in Tlaxcala, giving you a taste of the vibrant culture and unique experiences that await you in this fascinating region of Mexico.

 So pack your bags and get ready to embark on an unforgettable adventure in Tlaxcala!

-Again, Tlaxcala de Xicohténcatl (the original name for Tlaxcala City) is located east of Mexico City and is bordered to the north by Hidalgo, to the northwest, east and south by Puebla, and to the west by the Mexico State.
+Again, Tlaxcala de Xicohténcatl (the official name for Tlaxcala City) is located east of Mexico City and is bordered to the north by Hidalgo, to the northwest, east and south by Puebla, and the west by Mexico State.

 This is the very first place I want to recommend going.
 It’s a small medieval village ideal to visit as a couple or with your family.

 If you come from Mexico City, the trip takes approximately 2 hours; the exact location is on the road to Xoxtla, Sta.
 Isabela Tetlatlahuca km 2 Nativitas Tlaxcala.

 In Val’Quirico, you can perform various activities such as:

 - Visit the fountain “La teta de abundantia.”
 According to Roman beliefs, if you touch it, you will attract prosperity and abundance